1855 Camden & Amboy rail accident: Response

 Residents and farmers from the town of Burlington, as well as those who were uninjured in the crash, quickly emerged on scene and started removing the dead and injured from the wreckage.
 Doctors as far away as Philadelphia were dispatched.
 A special train from Mount Holly was also dispatched to carry the injured closer to Burlington where the homes of residents were used for medical treatment.
 The dead were collected and placed at the Burlington Town Hall.

 Casualties

 A total of 24 passengers would die as a result of the crash.
 Eyewitness reports described a grim scene of mangled bodies that were shredded and torn up in some cases.
 The majority of the dead were reported to be male, with a total of four women perishing in the disaster.
 Around 80 others were wounded.
+Among the dead were Mississippi plantation owner John Field Gillespie, one of the Natchez nabob class, and his wife Susan Smith.

 Aftermath

 Legal response

 The immediate trial following the derailment was plagued with several legal issues.
 The doctor who was believed to responsible for the crash could not be located in the days following the accident, delaying the investigation.
 The court and jury would also sustain issues such as the foreman of the jury later being revealed to have been a passenger on the train and another juror being a Camden & Amboy stockholder.
 The doctor, John F. D. Heineken, would receive partial blame for his carriage being on the tracks at the time, but the majority of the fault would be placed on the brakeman of the train for his failure to prevent the collision.
 Three of the jurors refused to agree with the verdict; one of these three was the stockholder.
 The Camden & Amboy rail company would compensate the victims with half a million dollars.